Fiber – Summary Overview

 Special construction does not include charges for Network Equipment, i.e., modulating electronics and other equipment necessary to make a Category One service functional.

 An applicant may not receive E-rate support for recurring charges for leased lit fiber or leased dark fiber until the fiber is lit.
-Additionally an applicant may not receive E-rate support for special construction related to leased lit fiber or leased dark fiber if the fiber is not lit by the end of the funding year (i.e., June 30).
-Similarly, applicants may only receive E-rate support for a self-provisioned network if the network is constructed and is in use within the funding year.
+Additionally, an applicant may not receive E-rate support for special construction related to leased lit fiber or leased dark fiber if the fiber is not lit by the end of the funding year (i.e., June 30).
+Similarly, an applicant may only receive E-rate support for a self-provisioned network if the network is constructed and is in use within the funding year.

-If You Cannot Meet the June 30 deadline
+If You Cannot Meet the June 30 Deadline

 Requesting Funding Before July 1